-Note G - Retiree Medical Benefits
+Note H - Retiree Medical Benefits

-The Company provides employees with a Postretirement Medical, Dental and Vision Plan ("the Plan").
+The Company provides employees with a Post-retirement Medical, Dental and Vision Plan ("the Plan").
 The Plan is available to retirees (upon fulfilling eligibility requirements), their spouses and dependents as a continuation of the healthcare plan available to active employees.
 Currently the benefits are self insured, with a third party stop-loss reinsurance arrangement.
 Retirees are not required to make contributions for coverage.
 The Plan is unfunded.

-The assumed discount rate used to determine the benefit obligation is 6.10% for 2010.
-The assumed healthcare cost trend rate is 8% for 2011, trending to 4.5% by 2027.
+The assumed discount rate used to determine the benefit obligation is 6.10% for 2011.
+The assumed healthcare cost trend rate is 7.80% for 2012, trending to 4.5% by 2027.
 The assumed trend rate increased due to the expected impact of health care reform on plan liabilities.
-The Company has recognized a liability representing the actuarially determined accumulated postretirement benefit obligation in the amount of \$3,630,704 as of December 31, 2010.
+The Company has recognized a liability representing the accumulated post-retirement benefit obligation in the amount of \$4,066,660 as of December 31, 2011.
+The Company has recognized a liability representing the actuarially determined accumulated post-retirement benefit obligation in the amount of \$3,630,704 as of December 31, 2010.

-Note H - Margin of Solvency
+Note I - Margin of Solvency

-In order to meet the requirements of the Qualifying Insurance Company under the Insurance Act 1992-2 of Barbados, the Company must have contributed reserves of approximately \$12,054,000.
-The policyholders' surplus provided an excess margin of solvency of approximately \$721,674,000 at December 31, 2010, that is available for the payment of dividends.
+In order to meet the requirements of the Qualifying Insurance Company under the Insurance Act 1992-2 of Barbados, the Company must have contributed reserves of approximately \$12 million The policyholders' surplus provided an excess margin of solvency of approximately \$771 million at December 31, 2011.